 A Probable Carcinogen

-Until recently, 1,4-Dioxane was not considered a priority contaminant.
-However, in 2010 the United States Environmental Protection Agency’s (USEPA) Integrated Risk Information System (IRIS) updated its toxicological review of the contaminant to include a cancer assessment.
-IRIS designated 1,4-Dioxane as “likely to be carcinogenic to humans”.
-In addition, the IRIS system indicated that 1,4-dioxide concentrations of 0.35 ppb (ug/L) or higher in drinking water would result in 1 in 1,000,000 people developing cancer.
-In animal testing, 1,4-Dioxane increased the incidence of cancer in the liver, lungs, gall bladder, and on the skin.
+The United States Environmental Protection Agency’s (USEPA) Integrated Risk Information System (IRIS) released a toxicological review of the contaminant to include a cancer assessment.
+IRIS designated 1,4-dioxane as “likely to be carcinogenic to humans”.
+In addition, the IRIS system indicated that 1,4-dioxane concentrations of 0.35 ppb (ug/ L) or higher in drinking water would result in 1 in 1,000,000 people developing cancer.
+In animal testing, 1,4-dioxane increased the incidence of cancer in the liver, lungs, gall bladder, and on the skin.

-The USEPA included 1,4-Dioxane on its third Unregulated Contaminant Monitoring Rule (UCMR3) for drinking water contaminants.
-Levels of 1,4-Dioxane will be monitored at 800 water treatment plants across the U.S. between 2013 and 2015 to determine if federal regulations are necessary.
+The USEPA included 1,4-dioxane on its third Unregulated Contaminant Monitoring Rule (UCMR3) for drinking water contaminants.
+Levels of 1,4-dioxane were monitored at 800 water treatment plants across the U.S. between 2013 and 2015.

 |Chemical Name||1,4 - Dioxane|

 Results of the UCMR3 initiative shows that over 20% of treatment plants tested had at least one sample measure above the USEPA established reporting limit concentration of 0.07 ppb.
 In addition, over 7% of sites had at least one sample measure above the 0.35 ppb 1 in 1,000,000 cancer risk limit.

 Figure 1 provides a detailed heat map showing the occurrence of 1,4-dioxane samples testing above the 0.07 ppb reporting limit across the U.S. The data shows expectedly high concentrations in highly industrialized regions.